 Institutional scholarships managed by the Office of Admissions are disbursed in two equal payments which are released during fall and spring semesters.
 Scholarship funds are not released during the summer or winter.
 The annual amount of a scholarship is never released in one semester for students who may graduate early.
 A student who finishes his/her undergraduate degree early will not receive a refund of unused scholarship monies or an increase in their award amount for the enrolled semesters.
 Scholarships coordinated through colleges or departments may vary on when and how they are disbursed.

 Scholarship funds can be applied to study abroad programs that are coordinated by the University of Iowa Study Abroad Office.

-Reviews for scholarship renewals are completed each spring.
-Scholarship renewal functions will be executed by the Iowa Scholarship Portal.
+Reviews for scholarship renewals are completed each semester.
 Any appeals to non-renewal will be managed on a case-by-case basis.

 Applicable for incoming new First-Year students

 Merit-based scholarships from the Office of Admissions do not stack.
 If a student meets the minimum requirements for multiple awards, they will automatically be awarded the scholarship with the highest dollar amount.
 This does not include the Iowa Heritage Award, Advantage Iowa, Summer Hawk Tuition Grant, Raise.me, or scholarships for international students (Presidential (International), Old Gold Scholarship (International), Iowa Sister State Scholarship, International Scholars Award, India Scholars Award).

 Determination of merit-based scholarship eligibility will only consider scores administered through the February prior to a student's admission.